 Apacheta Pass.

-After breakfast, we’ll take part on a 1-hour hike upwards, leading us to the breathtaking Apacheta Pass at an impressive elevation of 4,650 m (15,367 ft).
+After breakfast, we’ll take part on a 4-hour hike upwards, leading us to the breathtaking Apacheta Pass at an impressive elevation of 4,650 m (15,367 ft).
 We will be surrounded by the majestic presence of three snow-capped mountains: Salkantay, Humantay, and Huayanay.
 These peaks, called Apus, are revered by the Quechua people and are considered sacred.
 The guide will share fascinating insights about the traditional Andean beliefs associated with these Apus, enhancing your understanding of the region’s rich heritage.

-Trek to Lucmabamba our Second Campsite.
+Trek to Collpapampa our Second Campsite.

 Second day’s key highlights:

-• Starting our day at the Apacheta Pass with an altitude of 4,650 m (15,367 ft).
+Starting our day at the Apacheta Pass with an altitude of 4,650 m (15,367 ft).

-• A moderate to challenging level of difficulty, with both ascents and descents.
+A moderate to challenging level of difficulty, with both ascents and descents.

 This day of the trek is not just a journey through diverse landscapes, but also an exploration of Andean culture and the rich biodiversity of the region.
-We continue our adventure towards the mystical Machu Picchu, immersing ourselves in the beauty and history of this remarkable trail.

 The third day of the trek offers a blend of Inca history and breathtaking natural scenery.
 Following the remote and famous paths of the Salkantay Trail, we will delve deeper into the heart of the Peruvian Andes and the rich cultural heritage of the Incas.

-Llactapata Inca Ruins.
+Llactapata Inca Ruins

 Upon reaching the Llactapata Inca Ruins, we will find ourselves in a location of immense historical significance.
 Directly across the valley from Machu Picchu, these ruins offer the first views of the citadel and its surroundings.
 Here, we will take time to absorb the panoramic views of iconic mountains such as Huayna Picchu, Machu Picchu, and the Aobamba Canyon.
 This moment at Llactapata allows us to connect with the Inca civilization’s enduring legacy.

-Hydroelectric Plant to Aguas Calientes.
+Hydroelectric Plant to Aguas Calientes

 Our journey will takes us on a 2-hour descent to the hydroelectric plant, a crucial power source for the region of Cusco.
 This descent marks a transition from ancient trails to modern infrastructure, showcasing the diverse facets of the Peruvian landscape and society.